ropenscilabs/allcontributors/README.md

-The primary function of the package, [`add_contributors()`](https://ropenscilabs.github.io/allcontributors/reference/add_contributors.html), adds a table of all contributors to the main `README.md` file (and `README.Rmd` if that exists).
+The primary function of the package, [`add_contributors()`](https://ropenscilabs.github.io/allcontributors/reference/add_contributors.html), adds a table of all contributors by default to the main `README.md` file (and `README.Rmd` if that exists).
 Tables or lists can be added to other files by specifying the `files` argument of that function.
 The appearance of the contributors table is determined by several parameters in that function, including: